ovh/docs/pages/platform/kubernetes-k8s/deploying-an-application/guide.de-de.md

 ## Objective

-OVHcloud Managed Kubernetes service provides you Kubernetes clusters without the hassle of installing or operating them.
+OVHcloud Managed Kubernetes service provides you with Kubernetes clusters without the hassle of installation or operation.
 This guide will explain how to deploy a simple *Hello World* application on a OVHcloud Managed Kubernetes cluster.

 ## Requirements